vielhuber/dbhelper/README.md

 composer require vielhuber/dbhelper
 ```

-then add this to your files:
+then add this to your project:
 ```php
 require __DIR__.'/vendor/autoload.php';
 use vielhuber\dbhelper\dbhelper;